 You can also visit us at the MEWS and meet a PCA who can tell you how they can assist you as a first year - Sunday -Thursday 7-9pm.

 Writing a Cover Letter: Learn to write cover letters employers will want to read.
-This workshop will help you tailor cover letters to specific jobs or internships!
+These workshops will help you tailor cover letters to specific jobs or internships!

 Writing a Resume: Resumes are an important part of finding jobs and internships; even on-campus student jobs require them.
-Attend this workshop for an overview of the basic outline and structure of your first resume.
-Already have a solid resume?
+This workshop gives you an overview of the basic outline and structure of your first resume.

 Suit Yourself was created to provide a convenient way for students on a budget to acquire appropriate interview attire for their big day.
 The program allows you to borrow designer jackets, skirts, and pants, sizes 2-24, in matching black fabric.
 Whether going to a job interview or attending a career fair, you can look their professional best!